What is the course about?

 How will I be taught, and will there be any work outside the class?

 Sessions will be participatory and experiential.
-Activities will include conducting, dictation, composition, playing by ear, reading notation and playing percussion (including piano).
+Activities will include conducting, dictation, composition, playing by ear, reading notation and playing your instrument.

 Are there any other costs?
 Is there anything I need to bring?

 Have manuscript paper, pencil and rubber.

 When I've finished, what course can I do next?

 This course will provide a good grounding to go into sight singing, musicianship and aural perception courses, and any instrumental class.